-In the event generation, the μ_R and μ_F are independently varied (i.e. μ_R is varied up/down while μ_F is held at nominal and vice versa) and also varied together.
-This results in six total variations.
-The envelope of the variations (i.e. the most extreme variations with respect to nominal) is taken as the μ_R/μ_F systematic.
-The systematic is correlated across all data-taking periods, so there is in total one nuisance parameter for this uncertainty.
+In the event generation, the μ_R and μ_F are independently varied (i.e. μ_R is varied up/down while μ_F is held at nominal and vice versa).
+These systematics are independently (i.e. there are separate nuisance parameters for each) and are uncorrelated across processes (i.e. there are separate nuisance parameters for each process).
+Each systematic is correlated across all data-taking periods.

 Parton shower: The initial and final state radiation (ISR and FSR, respectively) scales are fluctuated up and down by a factor of $\sqrt{2}$.
 Similar to the $\mu{\rm R}$ and $\mu{\rm F}$ systematics, these variations are applied to both the numerator and denominator of Eq.
 3.1.
-Both the ISR and the FSR systematics are treated as correlated across all data-taking periods.
+The FSR systematic is treated as correlated across all data-taking periods.
+The ISR systematic is also treated as correlated across all data-taking periods; however, the ISR systematic is decorrelated among processes with different initial states.